open-telemetry/opentelemetry-dotnet/docs/otlp/getting-started-aspnetcore/README.md

 Run the application (using `dotnet run`) and then browse to the .NET Aspire dashboard (eg `http://localhost:18888/`) to view your telemetry.

 Congratulations!
-You are now collecting traces using OpenTelemetry.
+You are now collecting logs, metrics, and traces using OpenTelemetry.

 What does the above program do?